jakobjassmann/ecodes-dk-lidar/scripts/readme.md

-# Scripts for setting up the envrionment and processing
+# Scripts for processing and envrionment set-up

 Script | Description
 --- | ---